reubenharry/haskell-docs/docs/docs/resources/resources.md

 [This guide](https://github.com/Gabriella439/post-rfc/blob/main/sotu.md) is very useful for understanding what Haskell packages to use for what tasks.

+### Hackage and Stackage
+There exist two major package repositories for Haskell, [Hackage](https://hackage.haskell.org/) and [Stackage](https://www.stackage.org/), with the main difference that Stackage provides a more stable subset of Hackage, the main repository with the biggest amount of packages.

 ## More advanced resources

 [This reference guide/tutorial](https://smunix.github.io/dev.stephendiehl.com/hask/tutorial.pdf) carefully and clearly details important advanced concepts and features in Haskell.